sandeepstw/react-api-server/README.md

 ![](image/dbstart.PNG "Description goes here")

-It will automatically create database as per name we mentioned DBDemo.You can check in Robo 3T.
+You can choose path as per your local configuration of mongodb.
+Open mongodb using Robo 3T.
 Robo 3T embeds the actual mongo shell in a tabbed interface with access to a shell command line as well as GUI interaction.

 If you want to create new one then click on create otherwise just click on connect.

 ![](image/robo.PNG "Description goes here")